 The Expert Witness Credibility

-QDR works together with the Lawyer and the Party, for the Court: “My duty to give the best opinion, is a duty towards the Court”
+QDR works for the Court together with the Lawyer and the Party: “Our duty to give the best opinion, is a duty towards the Court”

-Early expectations management: not accepting works in which there is already a prior calculation of the party, in which we focus on assessing how reasonable the party calculation is.
+Early expectations management: We not take on assignments where there is already a prior calculation of the party, not focusing on assessing how reasonable the party calculation is.

 The expert witness has to defend his independence and own his conclusions: critical aspect of credibility.